 I have organized my learning about mentoring into rules that are intended to do the same thing: give mentors simple guides for approaching their mentoring partnerships.
 These rules are written for mentors who are in mentoring partnerships that will last a year or longer.
 Like a marathon (or, in my case, a half marathon), what you do in the beginning will have an impact later in the relationship.
 Following these rules early will help mentors establish productive, trusting partnerships that will benefit themselves and their protégés over time.

-UPDATE: The eight rules of mentoring have been turned into a book, which is due out from Routledge in December 2016.
-You can pre-order the book from the publisher’s website (use discount code FLR40 for 20% off) or from Amazon.
+UPDATE: The eight rules of mentoring have been turned into a book, which is published by Routledge.
+You can order the book from the publisher’s website (use discount code FLR40 for 20% off) or from Amazon.

 Here is a preview of the eight rules: